zfaustk/KHGraphDB/README.md

 A vertex lives on one shard.
 That shard is trusted for it.
 Off this box the name is an address: `(shard, khid)`.
-This process is one shard.
+Content is not topology.
+A far cite is an Addr.
+Store opens a directory; the log is truth.
 See `docs/home.md`.

 The C# 2.2.1 kernel is frozen in `csharp/`.